htruong/htruong.github.io/_posts/2020-01-05-destroy-the-world.md

 Now as I am aware of it, I am contemplating actually destroying the Earth by buying nice clothes in 2020 to offset my negative carbons.

 Regardless, I think when I die, no one will remember me because of my wonderful taste of fashion, just like pretty much everything else about me.
 I figure in an ever more competitive world, it's hard to be a legendary icon.

+PS: You should know that I wrote this back in January as a satire.
+I didn't know beforehand that the world actually burns in hell in 2020.